AlexJakeman/TeamEndalex/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Opera and Safari browsers.

-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX
+- The website was viewed on a variety of devices such as Desktop (OSX & Windows), Laptop (OSX & Windows), Tablet, iOS (iPhone) and Android (Google Pixel).

 - A large amount of testing was done to ensure that all pages were linking correctly.